toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 29. Is it okay to have public fields?

 Public, even protected fields should be avoided.
 Just use properties or make the field private and wrap it with a property.

+### 30. Should methods that don't access any instance data be static?

+Yes, undoubtedly, even if they are private.